Can A Collar Injure a Dog's Neck?

 1. Ideally, choose a harness that has at least one attachment to the leash in the front portion where the neck connects to the torso – the chest opening) - and one attachment on the back.
 Most harnesses on the market have the leash attached on the back.
 I have seen many of these harnesses restrict the front portion of the neck, which presses on major veins, arteries and the thyroid gland, which is what we try to avoid.

 2. Make sure that your dog’s harness is the right fit and follow the maker’s instructions carefully.

 3. Use the harness only when leash walking and take it off when your dog is off leash.
 In other words, consider the harness and the leash permanently attached and remove them together to prevent skin abrasions and muscle bruising when your dog is running off leash.

 4. Ensure that the harness is not pressing or rubbing anywhere, especially in the armpit and shoulder region and wash it regularly.

-5. If your dog is adequately trained, give him as much off-leash time as possible and use a special shock absorbing leash that is my favourite one.
+5. If your dog is adequately trained, give him as much off-leash time as possible and use a special shock absorbing leash that is my favorite one.

 If your dog is a puller and you think that he may be suffering back or neck injury, I suggest you have him examined.
 Initially, you may want to get his thyroid level measured and the neck and back checked for any signs of injuries.
 Keep in mind that most veterinarians are not trained to check spinal alignment and working with the right practitioner is essential.